-The organisation spent a lot of their day-to-day time managing the current datacentre servers and networks, leaving no resources to work on more initiative-taking solutions to improve the business.
-Leaving the business at a disadvantage in the ever-growing modern world.
+The organisation spent a lot of their day-to-day time managing the current datacentre servers and networks, leaving no resources to work on more initiative-taking solutions to improve the organisation.
+Leaving the organisation at a disadvantage in the ever-growing modern world.

 To add to the organisation’s stress, was an approaching deadline with their datacentre contract – so they needed to decide on whether to renew, find another datacentre or… move to the Cloud.